 A Longer And Tougher Out-Camping Adventure.

-To find out more about this unforgettable adventure, we cover all of the inside knowledge with our recent post, The Out-Camping Activity at Summer Camps for Kids.
+To find out more about this unforgettable adventure, we cover all of the inside knowledge with our recent post, The Out-Camping Activity at Summer Camps.

 A Chance To Mentor the Younger Campers.

 Most summer camp schedules will build into the week an opportunity for the teens to support and mentor a younger cabin group as an auxiliary counselor.
 This is a highly impacting experience for most teens, as they are suddenly thrust into leadership roles.

 It is hard for those not familiar with summer camp to appreciate the enormous impressionable effect that counselors can have on their cabin groups.